Jayy4rl/DriftGuard/README.md

 4. Click **"Run Simulation"** — 14-step sequence executes against real Unichain Sepolia
 5. Click any transaction hash in the step timeline — opens real transaction on Uniscan
 6. Note `RebalanceExecuted` step — sender on Uniscan is the Reactive Network Callback Proxy, not the demo wallet

-### 5-Minute Demo (With Wallet)

-1. Connect MetaMask — switch to Unichain Sepolia (chain ID 1301)
-2. Click **"Get Tokens"** — mints test WETH and USDC (verify on Uniscan)
-3. Approve both tokens → enter liquidity amount and delta threshold → **Deposit**
-4. Position dashboard appears with live tick ranges and net delta
-5. Click **"Move Price"** 4–5 times — watch delta drift in event feed
-6. Wait 10–30 seconds — `RebalanceExecuted` fires from Callback Proxy (not your wallet)
-7. Verify on Uniscan: `from` address is Reactive Network Callback Proxy
-8. Click **Withdraw** — tokens returned, position cleaned up

----

-## Honest Limitations

-- **IL is reduced, not eliminated.** The dual-leg offset is approximate and degrades between rebalance events.
-- **Rebalancing is not atomic.** The depositor owns PoolManager positions, not the hook. `afterSwap` signals but cannot rebalance inline.
-The RSC delivers the rebalance in a separate transaction — there is a latency window of seconds to minutes.
-- **Single-user depositor in MVP.** Multi-LP is supported via per-position ownership tracking but not via a shared ERC-4626 vault.

 ---